TomoLPT/face-detection-cropping/README.md

 * JPG (tested)
 * PNG (tested)
-* Any image file readable by opencv and Pillow (not tested)
+* Any image file readable by OpenCV and Pillow (not tested)

 ## Supported OS

 * Windows 10 (tested).
-Should work fine on previous windows OS.
+Should work fine on previous windows versions.
 * For other OS, you can generate the executable from your own OS:
 ~~~sh
 pyinstaller run.spec